 April 14, 1933: Frances (Judy) performed for a second time (the first was April 7th) as part of the “Little Club” event at the Cocoanut Grove in the Ambassador Hotel in Los Angeles, California.

-April 14, 1938: Judy’s regular appearance on “Good News of 1938” featured her performances of “College Swing” and “Crying For The Carolines.”
-The NBC Radio show was hosted by MGM star Robert Taylor and the guests included MGM designer Adrian, Frank Morgan, Freddie Bartholomew, and Fanny Brice.
+April 14, 1938: Judy’s regular appearance on “Good News of 1938” (CBS Radio) featured her performances of “College Swing” and “Crying For The Carolines.”
+MGM star Robert Taylor hosted, and the guests included MGM designer Adrian, Frank Morgan, Freddie Bartholomew, and Fanny Brice.

 It’s noted that Judy and Fanny (as Baby Snooks) performed “Why?
 Because!,” which they had performed in the recently released MGM musical Everybody Sing but no recording of this radio version is known to exist.